-- 1. In an effort to preserve our housing facilities, the following items are strongly prohibited in campus housing: - Candles - Residents may use wax melters that are powered by a heated lamp - Wax cannot have a wick - Wax melters powered by hot plates are prohibited
+- 1. In an effort to preserve our housing facilities, the following items are strongly prohibited in campus housing:

-- Heat generating devices such as:
+- incense

 - space heaters

-- electric grill and barbecue grills
+- electric and/or barbecue grills

+- nails and/or screws

+- molly bolts

+- drug or alcohol paraphernalia

+- flammable liquids

+- hookahs

+- explosives

+- pornography

-- hot plates
+- fireworks

+- aquariums over ten gallons

-- hot pots
+- hot plates/hot pots

+- toaster ovens

 - sun lamps

-- non-LED holiday lights

-- torchiere halogen lamps/ lava lamps
+- \circ extension cords

 - electric blankets

-- Open flame devices

-- lighters

-- matches

-- Kitchen appliances in Guinan Hall rooms are prohibited, including:

-- toaster ovens

-- microwave (excluded the one provided in the room)

-- additional refrigerators that exceed 120V

-- coffeepots with a hot plate (Keurig machines or other similar styles are permitted)

-- toaster

 - electric skillets

-- cooking knives

-- Unsafe objects, including:

-- nails and/or screws

-- molly bolts

-- flammable liquids
+- satellite dish

+- microwave oven (Guinan Hall)

+- weapons (including facsimiles)

 - mercury thermometers

-- hover boards

-- water chair or water bed
+- alcohol (Guinan Hall)

+- additional refrigerators (without prior approval)

 - dart boards

 - any other dangerous, illegal or offensive items not listed here

-- Weapons of any kind, including:

 - paint ball guns, water guns or any other form of gun

-- explosives
+- unauthorized pets

-- fireworks
+- open-flame devices

-- facsimiles
+- toaster (Guinan Hall)

-- non-cooking knives with a blade longer than three inches

-- Pornography
+- candles

-- Drug or alcohol paraphernalia

-- Alcohol is any space that where alcohol is not permitted

-- No alcohol is allowed in Guinan Hall or Clare Hall under any circumstances

-- Liquor is not allowed in any residence hall under any circumstances
+- torchiere halogen lamps/ lava lamps

-- Hookahs
+- waterbed

 - Ouija boards

-- Additional internet aids, including:

-- satellite dish
+- water chair

 - computer routers

-- Aquariums over ten gallons

-- Unauthorized pets
+- holiday lights that are not LED

-- Power strips
+- hover boards

-- Residents may have surge protected power strips
+- cooking knives (Guinan Hall)

+- non-cooking knives with a blade longer than three inches

+- coffeepots with a hot plate (Keurig machines or other similar styles are permitted)

 - 2. University furnishings and equipment must remain in their designated locations.
 Residents may not remove University furniture from their rooms.
 University furniture should not be taken from public areas.
 The University's indoor furniture may not be used outdoors, and the University's outdoor furniture may not be brought indoors.
 Residents found in violation of moving University furniture may be subject to disciplinary action and fined.

-- 3. Residents may not install any service or device that requires alteration of the physical structure without prior written permission for the Office of Residence Life. - 4.
-Residents may use painter's tape or command hooks only to hang posters and pictures.
+- 3. Residents may not install any service or device that requires alteration of the physical structure without prior written permission for the Office of Residence Life.

+- 4. Residents may use painter's tape or command hooks only to hang posters and pictures.
 Residents should read and follow all instructions related to the use and removal of these approved hanging materials.
 Residents will be charged for all damages to rooms, even if these damages occurred after use of an approved hanging material.
 Residents should not mount items on their doors, ceilings or windows.
 Any décor that damages paint or varnish is unacceptable.
-Damage will be charged to the occupants of the room. - 5.
-Items that may be viewed as racist, sexist, bigoted, or in any way offensive are prohibited in housing.
+Damage will be charged to the occupants of the room.

+- 5. Items that may be viewed as racist, sexist, bigoted, or in any way offensive are prohibited in housing.
 These items may be removed from corridors, including residents' doors and bulletin boards.
+Any resident

-Any resident who decorates their housing space with such items that may be viewed as racist, sexist, bigoted, or in any way offensive, may lose the right to reside in campus housing.
-The definition of racist, sexist, bigoted, or in any way offensive will be deemed by the Director of Residence Life. - 6.
-Holiday lights are permitted in the residence halls.
+who decorates their housing space with such items that may be viewed as racist, sexist, bigoted, or in any way offensive, may lose the right to reside in campus housing.
+The definition of racist, sexist, bigoted, or in any way offensive will be deemed by the Director of Residence Life.

+6. Holiday lights are permitted in the residence halls.
 All lights must be LED format and may not be displayed on patios or balconies without prior approval.